Mexican-Spanish phrases | Most common phrases for everyday life

 English Mexican Spanish IPA

-Goodbye! ¡Adiós! [aˈðjos]
+Goodbye! in Mexican ¡Adiós! [aˈðjos]

-Take care of yourself! ¡Cuídate! [ˈkwi.ða.te]
+Take care of yourself! in Mexican ¡Cuídate! [ˈkwi.ða.te]

-See you later Hasta luego [ˈas.ta ˈlwe.ɣo]
+See you later in Mexican Hasta luego [ˈas.ta ˈlwe.ɣo]

-Good night Buenas noches [ˈbwe.nas ˈno.tʃes]
+Good night in Mexican Buenas noches [ˈbwe.nas ˈno.tʃes]

 How do I introduce myself in Mexican-Spanish?